Vienna

 • Chamber music concerts at Karlskirche (Baroque, incredible acoustics, 8pm, 35 €)

-• Austrian National Library (Baroque ceremonial hall, ceiling frescoes, 10 €)
+• The Austrian National Library (Baroque ceremonial hall, ceiling frescoes, 10 €)

-• Naschmarkt Saturday morning (flea market, antiques, street food)
+• Naschmarkt Saturday mornings (flea market, antiques, street food)

 • An evening at Café Hawelka (open till 2am, house Buchteln, 1950s vibe)